cameronstackhouse/academic-adventure/README.md

 To make a registered user into a gamemaster:

+As a superuser access /admin at the URL and do the following:
+- Go to the account you want to make a gamekeeper in Users
+- Scroll to the bottom of the page and tick the gamekeeper option
+- Click save

+OR

 run 'python manage.py shell' and then enter the following commands.

 - from academic_adventure.models import CustomUser